 Saving Data Using JSON Parameters

-This topic shows how to save data with dynamic columns using stored procedures with JSON parameters.
+This section explains how to save data with dynamic columns using stored procedures that accept JSON parameters.

 • @json_values_f1 (or @JsonValuesF1)